 There are two midterm exams and one final exam for this course.
-Each exam lasts 60 minutes and will be held online during a specific time slot.
+Each exam is structured such that students should be able to solve it in 60 minutes, but to give everyone a fair chance to carefully work through all the problems, we allot 90 minutes to the exams.
+The exams will be held in person during a specific time slot but administered online using Canvas (i.e., bring your computer to the exams).
 For exam dates, times, and the topics covered, see the class schedule below.
 The final exam is scheduled by the University Registrar.
 Although it is rare for this date and time to change, the University Registrar does reserve the right to do so.

 Exams are open-book and you are allowed to use all the class material.
 Note that sharing exam information with your classmates or accepting third-party help will result in a referral to the Office of Student Conduct, and students caught cheating will receive a grade of "F" for the course.

 We will post practice exams together with solutions on Canvas for preparation.
 The graded exams (including the solutions) will be available online once the exam scores have been released.

 Exam Accommodation and Conflicts:

 It is the student's responsibility to take examinations at the times specified.
 If you need additional time to complete an exam because of a university-recognized disability, please inform your instructor (by e-mail) and the Office of Student Disabilities Services (SDS) within two weeks of the start of classes.
 You will be provided with the accommodations that are approved by that Office.

-If the student has a class conflict or exam conflict for another course during the same time as a scheduled exam, he/she must notify the instructor (not the TA) by e-mail within two weeks of the start of classes.
+If the student has a class conflict or exam conflict for another course during the same time as a scheduled exam, s/he must notify the instructor (not the TA) by e-mail within two weeks of the start of classes.
 The e-mail must include the student's complete class and exam schedule for the day of conflict.
 In cases of an acceptable exam conflict, arrangements will be made for the student to take the exam at an alternate time.

 In other cases of excused absences, written evidence (i.e., from a doctor or from Student Health) that you were seriously ill, or unavailable for some other reason, at the scheduled time of an exam is the only valid excuse for missing an exam.
 To be excused from an exam, the student must email the instructor as soon as possible (prior to the exam, if possible), and provide a copy of the required documentation.
 Please note that a job interview or attendance at a social event are normally not sufficient reasons to miss an exam.

-In the event of an excused absence from an exam, a make-up exam is given in January 2021 during the official make-up exam period set by the Registrar.
+In the event of an excused absence from an exam, a make-up exam is given in January 2022 during the official make-up exam period set by the Registrar.
 Students who fail to take an exam without making arrangements with the instructor in accordance with the preceding requirements will receive a grade of zero for that exam.

 Requests for Regrades:

-If a student feels that there was a mistake in the grading of an exam, he/she must contact the instructor - not a TA - via email and submit a written explanation of the points of contention within one calendar week following the release of the exam scores.
+If a student feels that there was a mistake in the grading of an exam, s/he must contact the instructor - not a TA - via email and submit a written explanation of the points of contention within one calendar week following the release of the exam scores.
 We will not consider submissions after this deadline.
 Any exam submitted for re-grade is subject to a complete review, which may result in an increase or decrease in the total score.
 All re-grade decisions are final.

 In-Class Quizzes: